Red Light Therapy - 101

-A high-quality home device like the ones produced by Kaiyan use medical-grade LEDs to shine natural red and near infrared light on your body.
-Just like the wavelengths of light your body needs from natural sunlight, but without the heat or UV rays that cause sun damage, and without the need for sunny weather.
+A high-quality home device like those produced by Kaiyan uses medical-grade LEDs to shine natural red and near-infrared light on your body.
+Like the wavelengths of light your body needs from natural sunlight, without the heat or UV rays that cause sun damage and without the need for sunny weather.
 Check the list of best light therapy masks.

 Natural Health Benefits:

 Red light therapy has been shown to produce a wide range of natural health benefits, like inflammation and pain relief, fitness gains, muscle recovery, improved sleep, and many more.
 Read more about the best light pain relievers.

 Backed by Clinical Research:

 Red light therapy is backed by thousands of peer-reviewed medical studies and clinical trials, which have shown overwhelmingly positive results and an almost total lack of side effects or health risks.

 Yes, and that’s why it’s used at the highest professional levels: By elite men and women pro athletes for training and muscle recovery; by natural health leaders and cutting-edge physicians for chronic pain management and inflammation relief; by actresses and models and top estheticians for optimal skincare, collagen density, acne treatment, and breakouts.

 As a term, “red light therapy” refers to treatments from LEDs or cold lasers that deliver wavelengths of natural red and near-infrared light.